 A question and a challenge that comes up for anyone who treats spine for long enough is, "How do you treat chronic lower back pain?"
-Chronic is defined as anything in the lower back that lasts for longer than three months.
-Here what I'm talking about is chronic lower back pain in the sense that somebody has been through multiple different treatments - seen a lot of different doctors.
-Anybody who treats spine long enough will have at least one story, or probably several, of patients who come in with a stack of files about yea big with multiple MRIs.
+Chronic is defined as pain that lasts, in the lower back, that lasts for longer than three months.
+Here what I'm talking about is chronic lower back pain in the sense of somebody that has been through multiple different treatments - seen a lot of different doctors.
+Anyone who treats spine long enough will have at least one story, but probably several, of patients who come in with a stack of files about yea big, multiple MRIs.
 They feel like they've been everywhere and done everything and they still don't have an answer.

 So, the first thing that we need to find out is, "Do we know what it is exactly that we're treating?
-Do we know what is causing the chronic lower back pain?"
-We can figure out in more than 80-90% of the time what causes chronic lower back pain - discogenic pain, facet joint pain, sacroiliac joint pain, spondylolisthesis.
+Do we know what's causing the chronic lower back pain?"
+We can figure out in more than 80, 85-90% of the time what causes chronic lower back pain - discogenic pain, facet joint pain, sacroiliac joint pain, spondylolisthesis.
 We know what tends to cause most cases of chronic lower back pain.
 So, the first thing to do is to step back and see whether or not an evidence-based algorithm has been applied in which a diagnosis has been established.

-When that's the case, it is important at that point to really make sure you are addressing the symptoms, even when you don't have an answer necessarily of what's causing it, or you don't have a treatment answer that's really going to fix the problem.
-What you want to make sure of, first and foremost, is that you enable the patient so that they can control the pain and the pain isn't controlling them.
-You do that through a variety of means.
+When that's the case, it’s important at that point to really make sure that you're addressing the symptoms, even when you don't have an answer necessarily of what's causing it, or you don't have a treatment answer that's really going to fix the problem.
+What you want to make sure, first and foremost, is that you enable the patient so that they can control the pain and the pain isn't controlling them.
+And you do that through a variety of means.

-The first is it is very important to emphasize the role of exercise and movement.
+The first is, I think, it’s very important to emphasize the role of exercise and movement.
 Anyone who has pain, if they sit still for long enough, if they start to close in on themselves and not move, that's a bad cycle to start.
-The less we move, the more muscles tighten up, the more that we feel that pain.
-So, we want to make sure the movement is part of a treatment paradigm where we get the person moving.
+And the less we move, the more muscles tighten up, the more that we feel that pain.
+So, we want to make sure that movement is part of a treatment paradigm where we get the person moving.

-And then we talk about oral medications, adjunctive treatments, acupuncture, sometimes relaxation training can be helpful, and even cognitive behavior to think about how we are oriented to the pain so that, again, with the ultimate goal here of making sure that the patient is empowered to be in control of the pain and not the other way around.
+And then we talk about oral medications, adjunctive treatments, acupuncture, sometimes relaxation training can be helpful, and even cognitive behavioral to think about how we orient to the pain so that, again, with the ultimate goal here of making sure that the patient is empowered to be in control of the pain and not the other way around.